nathanielbraswell/nathanielbraswell.github.io/_pages/about.md

 Other Interests
 ======
 When not performing research, I serve as a teaching assistant in Pomona College's cognitive neuroscience program and as a regular writer for the Claremont Colleges' [philosophy journal](https://tabularasaclaremont.com/){:target="\_blank"}.
-I also obsess over solving Rubik's cubes and showing off photoshoots of my pet hedgehog, [Alfredo](https://nathanielbraswell.github.io/Alfredo/){:target="\_blank"}.
+I also enjoy  solving Rubik's cube variants and showing off photoshoots of my pet hedgehog, [Alfredo](https://nathanielbraswell.github.io/Alfredo/){:target="\_blank"}.